001328/wikidev02/_posts/2022-07-24-website-custom-domain.markdown

 # The End

-> This Tutorial follows the offical [Github Docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site)
+> This Tutorial follows the offical [Github Docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) with a littlle help from [this guy](https://hossainkhan.medium.com/using-custom-domain-for-github-pages-86b303d3918a)

 > By the way - DNS means **Domain Name Service**